EchterAlsFake/Porn_Fetch/README/STATUS.md

 But every day I get a step closer, and you know what...
 If I get that done, I'd be the first who compiles PySide6 :)

+Update: 2023 - 25.
+December

+So, I got an error, which I can't fix.
+The error is related to a broken Java class in a Qt Module.
+I am now trying with different versions.
+The Last version was 6.6.1, and I am now going to try with the Qt 7 beta version.

 - [] PySide6 to Android (will probably fail ;)
 - [] Download from file